 “Thank you so much for conducting the ceremony in such a personal and warm way.
 We had many lovely comments about the service.
 Thanks for all your help and compassion”

 Please do get in contact if you would like to discuss preparations for a ceremony or have any questions.
-I am based near Rugby and am happy to conduct ceremonies anywhere in Coventry, Warwickshire and surrounding areas.
+I live in between Rugby and Coventry and am happy to conduct ceremonies anywhere in Coventry, Warwickshire and surrounding areas.